awdriggs/arduino-websockets-workshop/README.md

 - Write a p5 sketch the uses the force the change the size of the circle.
   - The higher the force the smaller the circle.

-*Hint - You don't have to change anything on the server side and can my server for relaying your messages.
+*Hint - You'll either have to change and deploy your own server or highjack one of my value, like brightness